-1. First, plug in and turn on the cable or DSL modem.
-Wait 2 minutes.

-- 2. Now, plug the power cord into your wireless router and into a power outlet.
+- 1. First, plug in and turn on the cable or DSL modem (if your modem has a backup battery, plug it back in).
+Wait 2 minutes. - 2.
+Now, plug the power cord into your N750 wireless gigabit router and into a power outlet.
 Wait 1 minute. - 3.
 Last, turn on your computer.
 It might take several minutes for your router to establish a connection with your computer and your Internet provider.